WisdomShell/codeshell-intellij/README_EN.md

 ### Install the Plugin

-- Installation Process: Go to `Settings` > `Plugin` > `Install Plugin from Disk...`, and in the opened file selection window, choose the plugin installation package
+- Installation Process: Go to `Settings` > `Plugins` > `Install Plugin from Disk...`, and in the opened file selection window, choose the plugin installation package

 ![插件安装截图](https://resource.zsmarter.cn/appdata/codeshell-intellij/screenshots/install-plugin-disk.png)